timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

       @CacheEvict(cacheNames = {"Order", "Orders"}, allEntries = true)
 ```

-To apply the changes, we have to update the Workload in the environment and commit the updated source code.
+Lets deploy a new version of the order service which now has support for caching.
+To do this lets commit the code to our Git repo.
+In addition we need to update the order service's workload because we added a new service binding.
 ```terminal:execute
 command: |
   cd order-service && git add . && git commit -m "Add caching" && git push